Back to Blog

 A number with no unit of value.
 A total floating on a slide, with no "for what" beside it, forces the reader to invent the value themselves, and they will lowball it.
 Price attached to a named outcome is evidence.
 Price alone is a hurdle.

 Options that confuse instead of anchor.
 Three tiers can guide a buyer to the right scope or freeze them between choices they cannot tell apart.
 Untitled columns and near-identical bullets turn a decision into homework, and homework gets postponed.
-Postponed is how most deals actually die: between 40% and 60% of qualified B2B pipeline ends in no decision at all.
+Postponed is how most deals actually die: between 40% and 60% of qualified B2B pipeline ends in no decision at all (Dixon and McKenna, "The JOLT Effect").

 Brand drift on the slide that carries the money.
 The fees slide is built last and pasted in under deadline, in last year's palette with a heading in the wrong weight.
-Marq's brand consistency research found consistent brand presentation can lift revenue by up to 23% (Marq, Brand Consistency Report).
 A pricing slide that looks bolted on undercuts the confidence the number depends on, on the exact page where confidence matters most.
+Buyers read visual sloppiness around a price as a preview of how the engagement will be run.

 What a Strong Price Looks Like, by Agency Type